symonk/symonk/README.md

 -----

-Penetration testing is a core hobby of mine and I have enjoy finding vulnerabilities particular in web applications and APIs.
+Penetration testing is a core hobby of mine and I enjoy finding vulnerabilities particular in web applications and APIs.